 Because of the tremendous time and cost savings for providers and patients, many healthcare providers are switching to telehealth options.
 The virtual meeting allows both the provider and the patient to use their time more effectively, and the mobile device or computer allows for clear communication and documentation.

 Due to recent technological advances, many complex procedures can now be performed with minimally invasive surgeries.
 Imaging technologies, such as ultrasound, CT scan, and MRI, have become increasingly more accurate and more comfortable for the patient.
 Digital monitoring allows healthcare providers to get valuable real-time information about a patient’s condition, whether the patient is across the hall, across the hospital, or across town.
+Strides in technology have also allowed doctors to use natural remedies that were previously not widely available or easy for patients to use.

 Modern medicine has improved outcomes for patients through better research and the best available treatments.
 Patients and providers are able to communicate more effectively than ever.